XCF (file format)

 since the format reflects GIMP's internal data structures and there may be minor format changes in future versions.
-Instead, a collaborative effort between the developers of GIMP and Krita is underway to design a standardised raster file format called OpenRaster (modelled on the OpenDocument format) for future use in both applications, and likely in others also.
+Instead, a collaborative effort between the developers of GIMP and Krita is underway to design a standardised raster file format, modelled on the OpenDocument format, called OpenRaster, for future use in both applications, and likely in others also.

 GIMP's Save dialog saves in the XCF format: starting with version 2.8, other formats with import/export support were moved to an Export dialog.

 Software support

 A partial list of image viewers and conversion software.